Elections in Germany

-Elections in Germany include elections to the Bundestag (Germany's federal parliament), the Landtags of the various states, and local elections.

-Several articles in several parts of the Basic Law for the Federal Republic of Germany govern elections and establish constitutional requirements such as the secret ballot, and requirement that all elections be conducted in a free and fair manner.
+Several articles in several parts of the Basic Law for the Federal Republic of Germany govern elections and establish constitutional requirements such as the secret ballot, and the requirement that all elections be conducted in a free and fair manner.
 The Basic Law also requires that the federal legislature enact detailed federal laws to govern elections; electoral law(s).
 One such article is Article 38, regarding the election of deputies in the federal Bundestag.
 Article 38.2 of the Basic Law establishes universal suffrage: "Any person who has attained the age of eighteen shall be entitled to vote; any person who has attained the age of majority may be elected."

 German federal elections are for all members of the Bundestag, which in turn determines who is the chancellor of Germany.
-The most recent federal election was held in 2021.
+The most recent federal election was held on 23 February 2025.